-Why ISVs Shouldn’t Rely on RDS
+Why ISVs Shouldn’t Rely on RDS in 2025

 Many Windows® ISVs using Microsoft® Remote Desktop Services (RDS) to deliver applications to customers are looking for an RDS replacement.